Saturday, 2 July 2005

 In my opinion, this is the saddest part of the holidays when they actually begin, since it means that soon they will be over!

 I have a long list of things to do during these holidays.
-I want to start with the second draft of my book, write something in Hindi, make some interactive animations with the help of flash and a graphic tablet...
-For my birthday, I asked Miriam for a graphic tablet and it is wonderful to design with a pen on it and see the designs on the computer.
+I want to start with the second draft of my fiction book, write something in Hindi, make some interactive animations with the help of flash and a graphic tablet...
+For my birthday, I had asked Miriam for a graphic tablet and it is wonderful to design with a pen on it and see the designs on the computer.

-I am sitting on the terrace in Bibione and it is raining and there is a cold wind.
-I am back in Bibione after two years.
-Last time I had come for a couple of days with Meghna in July 2003.
-Nadia and Marco have gone to the supermarket.
 In the afternoon when we had arrived, it was sunny and warm.
 Marco had fixed the long beach chair and I had plonked myself on it with the newspaper, saying that after half an hour I will go the beach for my first swim.
 I think that I fell asleep after ten minutes.
 Two hours later, when I woke, the sky was already covered with clouds.

 On the way to Bibione, near Portogruaro we had left the main road to go to Brussa, a small village lost among a vast area of green fields, small canals and lovely house, to an old restaurant called Mazorak, where they serve wonderful fried fish.
 You can also go there by boat and there is a Mazorak boat stop.
 I must have gone there for the first time with Miriam and Lino, probably in 1982 or 1983, before Marco was born.
 It was a simple place, eating there didn't cost much and food was superb even if their menu was limited.
 The menu is still the same, the food is as good, but the place is not so simple or cheap any more.
 It is now really famous with people travelling 50-80 kms to come and eat there.

 The owner of Mazorak, once he knew us all.
 He would greet us like long lost friends.
-Marco, a small baby at that time, played with puppies in their house behind the restaurant, while his wife cooked polenta with corn flour.
+Marco, a small baby at that time, played with the puppies in their house behind the restaurant, while his wife cooked polenta with corn flour.
 Now his children are all grown up and his grandchildren work in the restaurant.
 Today, his wife was no where to be seen and the owner, he looked old and sick, while a line of cooks worked like an assembly line production in a factory to produce roasted polenta for the thronging crowds.
 I am glad for their success but it made me feel a little sad.

-Then, Nadia said, "One day we will come here with Marco's wife."
-I said, "May be we will come one day with Marco's children!
-While they will eat, we will take out the children for a walk."
 "You remember that time in Connaught Place, when Marco was crying so much, that you had to take him out and we had to eat by turns?"
 Nadia asked.
-Marco rolled up his eyes, he has heard this story hundreds of times!

 Suddenly it is wonderful to be on holidays.